Callidon/sparql-engine/README.md

 ### RDF triples representation

 This framework represents RDF triples using Javascript Object.
-You will find below, in java-like syntax, the "shape" of such object.
+You will find below, in Java-like syntax, the "shape" of such object.
 ```typescript
 interface TripleObject {
   subject: string; // The Triple's subject